Intuity/forastero/docs/sequences.md

 A sequence should always use the context for logging and random number generation rather than accessing the root testbench directly.

+## Sequence Arbitration

+When more than one sequence is scheduled, the arbiter is responsible for deciding which sequence is able to claim locks first - this is especially important when sequences are in contention over shared locks.

+The current arbitration implementation is based on random ordering of the queued sequences (i.e. everything currently waiting on a `async with ctx.lock(...)` call).
+Future improvements to Forastero will introduce more complex arbitration functions that allow control over the balancing of different sequences.